 I worked once with an incredibly creative, talented male producer that anyone would have called confident.
 Except that I could see he wasn’t.
 Why?
 Because he battled even the smallest and most well-intentioned bit of feedback about his work.
 He couldn’t handle that he hadn’t done it perfectly the first time or that he needed any help, especially from a woman.

 This isn’t confidence.
 It’s insecurity.
 Confident people don’t feel they have to be right all the time.
 They can accept criticism and imperfection.

 So what do we do about the Confidence Conundrum?
 Women should not be alone in trying to “fix” it.
-We need to accept it comes in all forms and stop falling in love with confidence only if it’s expressed by someone we believe should have it.
+We need to accept it comes in all forms and avoid falling in love with confidence only if it’s expressed by someone we believe should have it.

 Am I confident in my conclusions?
 Somewhat.
 Not totally.
 Enough to hit “publish” with confidence.

-I’m now confidently open for comments.
+I’m now confidently open to comments.

 Valerie Gordon is a former television producer, lifelong storytelling, and the founder of career and communication strategy firm Commander-in-She.
 She offers corporate presentations, conference workshops, and virtual programming to help women with the communication skills (and confidence!) to create greater impact at work.
 Connect with her on LinkedIn.